Vhaustro/Error-Handlin/README.md

 # Error-Handlin
-Another insight in the Playlist.
+Another insight from the playlist.